web3goals/challenges-prototype/README.md

 ## 🪄 How it works

-1. Community leader creates a challenge, sets a prize pool and deadline.
-   - _For example, a community of developers can create a challenge #30DaysOfCode._
-2. Community leader shares the link to the challenge with other community members.
+1. Start a challenge.
+2. Share the link.
-3. Members join the challenge.
+3. People join the challenge.
-   - _If this is a challenge #30DaysOfCode, then each participant must define their own twitter handle._
-4. Before the deadline, each participant must verify his result.
-   - _For the challenge #30DaysOfCode verification will be done with oracle, which checks user tweets using Twitter API._
-5. After the deadline, the community finalizes the challenge.
-Each participant with verified result will receive a part of the prize pool.
+4. Each participant must verify his result to receive a prize.
+5. Finalize the challenge after deadline.

 ## 💡 Features for future versions